ayush1999/Keras.jl/examples/text generation/README.md

 ```

 Note: By default, the Keras model is trained upto 15 epochs.
 To get better results, it is
-advicable to train the model for atleast 25 epochs.
+advisable to train the model for atleast 25 epochs.
 (Just change the epochs in Line 62 in `main.py`)